-About Peru Luxury Travel
+About Peru Travel

 Lima: Peru’s capital city stretches along the Pacific Ocean.
-Founded in 1535, it was the seat of Spanish power in the New World for three centuries.
+Founded in 1535, it was the seat of Spanish power in the New World for 300 years.
 In the 17th century, it had a trading network that stretched to Europe and the Philippines.
-The old city center is a UNESCO World Heritage Site honored for its large number of buildings from the Spanish colonial era such as Plaza de Armas, presidential palace, the ornate 16th-century cathedral and the catacombs of the Convento de San Francisco.
-Lima is home to the nation’s finest museums, including the Rafael Larco Herrera Archaeological Museum, which has a captivating collection of pre-Inca artifacts, the Museum of Art, and the Museum of the Inquisition.
-Lima has developed renowned cuisine that fuses Andean and Spanish culinary traditions, as well as some African, Asian (mainly Chinese and Japanese), French, Italian and Muslim cuisine.
+The city center is noted for colonial architecture such as Plaza de Armas, presidential palace, the ornate 16th-century cathedral and the catacombs of the Convento de San Francisco.
+Lima enjoys a legacy of art from its colonial period.
+Its museums are bursting with artifacts of gold, ceramic and weavings.
+The Rafael Larco Herrera Archaeological Museum has a captivating collection of pre-Inca artifacts – pottery, gold and silver works, mummies, and more.
+It also features a one-of-kind collection of erotic ceramics from the Chimu, Mohica and other Pre-Inca civilizations.
+Lima’s renowned cuisine fuses Andean and Spanish traditions with influences from many countries.

 Tambopata National Reserve: Tambopata National Reserve is part of the great Tambopata Madidi Wilderness on the Peru-Bolivia border.
 The Tambopata River watershed is one of the world’s richest ecosystems in terms of biodiversity.
 The area includes forest species of economic importance such as cedar, mahogany and palm trees as well as endangered giant river otters and vulnerable species such as the anteater, giant armadillo, black spider monkey, jaguar, pink river dolphin, yellow-headed river turtle and the anaconda.
 Tambopata National Reserve is also strikingly beautiful with lush vegetation, rivers and cascading waterfalls.
-The reserve and Bahuaja-Sonene National Park have been listed as vulnerable due to a variety of threats that include gold mining, illegal logging and excessive extraction of other natural resources.
+The reserve and Bahuaja-Sonene National Park have been listed as vulnerable due to threats that include gold mining, illegal logging and excessive extraction of other natural resources.

 Suggested Peru Tour Itinerary

-Day 1: Arrive Lima, Peru
+Day 1: Lima, Peru

 Day 2: Lima